roxwize/thekifake/README.md

 Hi i'm theki.
 I like to write code because the things i create amuse me.
 Most of my repositories are solo projects where I'm the only contributor.

-# Languages i know
+# Programming languages i know
 Sorted from most experienced to least experienced, probably

-- HTML
 - JavaScript
 - Lua
 - C#